intershop/helm-charts/CONTRIBUTING.md

 ## Contribution process

 1. Fork the repository
-2. Use the `main` branch for your edits
+2. Use the appropriate `develop\?` branch as base for your feature branch.
+See [Release Process](Release Process)
 3. Work on changes
 4. Comment the changes
 5. Check whether the changes comply with the the rules (design etc.)
+6. Commit changes according to our Commit Message Guidelines
-6. Create a pull request
+6. Create a pull request into the `develop\?` base branch
 7. Add as much information as needed
 8. Reference the solved issue
 9. Wait for the review
 10. PR is approved, denied (with explanation) or sent back for further information
 11. We are trying to react as fast as possible to pull-request, issues, feedback and any other community interaction.
 However, we can’t guarantee a particular timeframe for every answer.
 We hope you understand and apologize for any inconveniences.
+12. If PR is approved the changes shall be merged via squash commit to improve commit history readability

 ## Commit Message Guidelines